 Before we left Port Douglas a few years ago, this awesome Italian family had just just opened a restaurant called Osteria Padella but closed before we returned.
 After a short hiatus, they started a new pasta bar last year called Pasta e Vino which is my go-to for simple and authentic Italian food in Port.

-Expect fresh pasta, moreish sauces and simple delicious cooking.
+Expect fresh pasta, moreish sauces and simple delicious cooking that’s really well priced for the quality.
 My favourites are Mauro’s signature Pappardelle ragu with with braised lamb and porcini, and the Linguine alla Luciana with braised baby octopus.
 They also have a fish special every evening and $21 daytime specials, usually consisting of a pasta dish and glass of wine.
-Bear in mind that portions are a little on the small side.

 With a change of hands back in 2015, I was pleasantly surprised to return to Port Douglas in 2019 and find a revived Mexican restaurant.
 Though it’s been a feature on the high street for decades, I don’t believe it’s ever been this good.